 What is Uncommon Coaching and how does it vary from more traditional leadership coaching practiced today?
 How does coaching differ from therapy?
 How does the alignment approach in Uncommon Coaching relate to intentions, behaviors and motives?

 Their Uncommon Coaching presentation attracted approximately 60 conference attendees, representing multiple disciplines of psychology.
 Common assumptions about coaching, human behavior, and the growth process were also discussed.
-In evaluating personal growth, Mosher and Friedman suggested that integrity should be considered as the alignment of intentions and impact, rather than the alignment of intentions and behavior.
+In evaluating personal growth, LWF and Friedman suggested that integrity should be considered as the alignment of intentions and impact, rather than the alignment of intentions and behavior.

 Other coaching topics discussed included confidentiality, participant commitment and goals, and the ideal length of coaching engagements.
 While many coaches advocate for a long-term commitment, Uncommon Coaching considers such an approach unnecessary and potentially irrational in that the duration of a coaching relationship should be primarily influenced by that relationship’s usefulness to the coachee.
 If there’s not engagement and growth – with the coachee doing better and being better – the coaching relationship should be addressed, shifted, or discontinued.